unparalleled-js/docs-1/features/handling-xml.md

 *XML parser by Workato*

 ### Parse XML document
-We input the sample XML document and fill in the corresponding fields for the **parse XML document** action.
+We input the supply the XML document and fill in the corresponding fields for the **parse XML document** action.

 ![XML parser by Workato input fields](/assets/images/features/handling-xml/xml-parser-by-workato.png) *XML parser by Workato input fields*